odys-z/antson/README.md

 [Gson](https://github.com/google/gson) is a good try to go further.
 But the method is still not enough.
 The main weakness is it's not smart enough - it doesn't handle java fields with type information and (de)serialize back forth.
-Every Gson translation of json data to Java object needing users implementing business handlers, one problem a time.
+Every Gson translation of json data to Java object needing users implementing business handlers, handling one problem a time.

 Antson is trying to go further.
 Users only need to define their business gramma - the application business data defined in strictly typed language like java or c#,